Lipschitz continuity: Definitions

 Any such K is referred to as a Lipschitz constant for the function f, and f may also be referred to as K-Lipschitz.
 The smallest constant is sometimes called the (best) Lipschitz constant of f or the dilation of f.

+The function f itself is sometimes referred to as a "Lipschitz map".

 If K = 1 the function is called a short map, and if 0 ≤ K < 1 and f maps a metric space to itself, the function is called a contraction.